wp-plugins/database-backup-amazon-s3/readme.txt

 To backup or recover your website, first of all, you must install Database Backup Amazon S3 Plugin.

+= How can I do an Incremental Backup of Database (Dump backup) with Database Backup Amazon S3 plugin? =

 == Changelog ==